bcvouch/blockchain-explorer/README.md

 [![Documentation Status](https://readthedocs.org/projects/blockchain-explorer/badge/?version=main)](https://blockchain-explorer.readthedocs.io/en/main/?badge=main)
 [![Test](https://github.com/hyperledger-labs/blockchain-explorer/actions/workflows/test.yaml/badge.svg)](https://github.com/hyperledger-labs/blockchain-explorer/actions/workflows/test.yaml/badge.svg)
 <!-- badges -->

+## Local usage from source code
+1. Before launching blockchain explorer you should bootstrap local test-network.
+Please refer to this [link](https://github.com/bcvouch/incharge-chaincode)
+2. For dummy data and presentation you can run ```npm test``` from this [repo](https://github.com/bcvouch/incharge-quorum-migration-to-chaincode) it will test whole smart contract and create dummy data that will appear in blockchain explorer
+3. Then please follow instruction in [Section `Quick start (using codebase)`](#Quick_start)

 Explorer is a simple, powerful, easy-to-use, well-maintained, open-source utility to browse activity on the underlying blockchain network.
 Users can configure and build Hyperledger Explorer on macOS and Ubuntu.